Current Pension Contribution Rates

 The Fund has undertaken a review of the range of AVC investment fund choices available with Standard Life.
 Based on advice from its pension advisers, the Fund has selected an expanded range of fund options for members to choose from.

-Details of the new range of funds are set out in the Standard Life AVC booklet entitled Standard Life Your Investment Choices (PDF, 505.28 KB).
-All members are welcome to take a look at this booklet, even if they have not previously invested in AVCs.
+Details of the new range of funds are set out in the Standard Life booklet entitled How to chose the right investment options for your Pension (PDF, 762.95 KB) All members are welcome to take a look at this booklet, even if they have not previously invested in AVCs.

 How much can I pay?